SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 using QuDiffEq
 ```

-- `QuLDE(k,Δu)` - Algorithm based on truncated Taylor series.
-The method linearizes a system of non-linear differential equations and solves the resultant by means of a quantum circuit. `k` selects the order in the Taylor series aprroximation (for the quantum circuit). `Δu` is the intial condition for the resulting linear differential equations which is to be set to a small number e.g. `Δu = [1e-5,1e-5]`.
+- `QuLDE(k)` - Algorithm based on truncated Taylor series.
+The method linearizes a system of non-linear differential equations and solves the resultant by means of a quantum circuit. `k` selects the order in the Taylor series aprroximation (for the quantum circuit).
+- `QuNLDE(k,ϵ)`- Algorithm uses forward Euler to solve quadratc differential equations. `k` selects the order in the Taylor series aprroximation (for the quantum circuit). `ϵ` sets the precision for Hamiltonian evolution.

 ### NeuralNetDiffEq.jl